pingcap/docs/tidb-cloud/import-csv-files.md

     - **Target Tables**: enter the name of the target table you select.
 Note that this field only accepts one specific table name, so wildcards are not supported.

     - **Source file URIs and names**: enter the source file URI and name, for example, `s3://sampledate/ingest/TableName.01.csv`.
+Note that the folder name of the URI must contain the data source folder.
+For more information about the URI format, see [URI format](https://docs.pingcap.com/tidb/stable/backup-and-restore-storages#uri-format).

 7. Click **Start Import**.
 If you see a warning message, resolve this by providing the correct source file, renaming the existing one according to [Naming Conventions for Data Import](/tidb-cloud/naming-conventions-for-data-import.md), or using **Advanced Settings** to make changes.
 After resolving these issues, you need to import the data again.